Daniel-J-S/seir-flex-426/src/course-materials/second-language/week-19/day-3/lecture-materials/intro-to-python-control-flow.md

 Instead, the Python `for` loop always iterates over the items in a _sequence_, similar to JavaScript's `for...in` and `for...of` loops.

-We'll learn about sequences tomorrow, but here's a taste of how Python's `for` loop is used to loop through a **list** (Python's array):
+We'll learn about sequences soon, but here's a preview of how Python's `for` loop is used to loop through a **list** (Python's array):

 ```python
 names = ["Tom", "Deborah", "Murray", "Axel"]